Sarohia94/Project-1-skinfirst/README.md

 Thank you to anyone taking the time to view my first project, to the Slack community, the tutors and the below individuals:
 * [Chris Quinn](https://github.com/10xOXR), my mentor.
 Thank you for your guidance and feedback.
 * [Kera Cudmore](https://github.com/kera-cudmore) for her README webinar and resources provided.
+* [Lane-Sawyer Thompson](https://github.com/LaneSawyerT) for his feedback on slack as part of the peer review.
+* [Anya McDonald](https://github.com/anyahush) for her feedback on slack as part of the peer review.
 * [Gemma Sayers](https://github.com/GJSayers) for her assistance on Slack.